vandavilli/My-AIML-Portfolio/Application-5/README.md

 2 - Hyperparameter tuning and grid search.
 Although, after rebalancing the class, Accuracy "can" be used as a metric, I also wanted to study the recall measure.
 Below is the comparison across all the models along with the recall score ( although on balanced dataset )
 <br>
 <img src='img/6.png'>

+- Here too, the results indicate that the best performing classifier is a DecisionTreeClassifier, closely followed by SVM.
+The differentiator here is the time taken to train the model using SVM is very high.